One Vanderbilt: Form and facade

-Boston Valley Terra Cotta manufactured the terracotta cladding.
+Boston Valley Terra Cotta manufactured the terracotta spandrel panels between floors.
 According to Permasteelisa, there are 34,845 terracotta tiles used in One Vanderbilt's facade.
 Studio Christine Jetten designed glazing for the terracotta tiles.
 The panels contain gradual concave curves and are pearl-colored.
-The tiles reference the color and material used in Grand Central Terminal. and alluded to the color of other office buildings on Madison Avenue.
+The tiles reference the color and material used in Grand Central Terminal and were reportedly inspired by the terminal's ramps and Guastavino tile vaults.
+The tiles also alluded to the color of other office buildings on Madison Avenue.
 There are mechanical stories on the fourth, fifth, and twelfth floors.
-At these mechanical stories, there are vertical openings for intake and exhaust, which appear as though they are part of the glass curtain wall.
+At these mechanical stories, there are vertical openings for intake and exhaust, which appear as part of the glass curtain wall.

 The top of One Vanderbilt consists of a group of pavilions at different heights, which taper to the antenna.
 Between the main roof on the 60th floor and a point just above the 66th floor, there are C-shaped screens on the east and west sides, collectively known as "the crown".
 Diagonally sloped steel beams are visible on the exterior of the crown.
 The western section of the crown has aluminum accent strips on both the diagonal and horizontal beams.
 The eastern section of the crown has aluminum strips covering the diagonal beams and terracotta tiles covering the horizontal beams.